- On 09 Dec 2020

 There are a number of research papers that can be used as evidence for using trekking sticks that support the benefits listed above:

 - Using poles reduces lower limb muscle activity and increases upper limb muscle activity (Knight 2000, Pellegrini 2018, Pellegrini 2015, Sugiyama 2013).

-- Stride length increases (and therefore stride rate decreases) meaning that at the same speed and grade conditions you are taking slower, longer steps using poles compared to without (Grainer 2017, Knight 2000, Perrey 2008, Willson 2001).
+- Stride length increases (and therefore stride rate decreases) meaning that at the same speed and grade conditions you are taking slower, longer steps using hiking stick compared to without (Grainer 2017, Knight 2000, Perrey 2008, Willson 2001).